karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

     Check the credentials of a user.

     :param account: The name of a account, a short descriptive word.
-    :status 204: The credentials succesfully authenticated.
+    :status 204: The credentials successfully authenticated.

     **Example Request**: